Third suspect arrested in connection with Fort Smith armed robbery

 Earlier that day, Russell and two accomplices, Shawn Hill and Darrell Miller, stole more than $1,200 of electronic items at the Walmart at 8301 Rogers Ave., according to Mitchell.

-Police located the vehicle used in the Walmart theft and arrested Hill and Miller on Friday, according to Mitchell.
+Police found the vehicle used in the Walmart theft and arrested Hill and Miller on Friday, according to Mitchell.